MicrosoftDocs/microsoft-365-community/docs/basics/Glossary.md

 ## C

+### CAML (Collaborative Application Markup Language)

+An XML fragment used by SharePoint to define the internal structure of sites, lists, fields, views and content types, declaratively, also used to query data in SharePoint lists to selectively retrieve data.

 ### Classic SharePoint

 Classic SharePoint refers to the user interface (UI) that was available starting in SharePoint 2013 - what you might think of as the blue and white UI.
 Classic SharePoint uses master pages and page layouts for content structuring.
 These capabilities were built on the .NET framework.